ericfisherdev/specsrv/frontend/docs/COMPONENTS.md

 The service auto-configures with:

 - Base URL from environment or default
-- JWT token from localStorage
+- JWT token from secure httpOnly cookies (recommended) or in-memory storage with refresh token rotation
 - Request/response interceptors
 - Timeout handling (30 seconds)

+**Security Note**: Avoid storing JWTs in localStorage as it's vulnerable to XSS attacks.
+Use httpOnly, Secure, SameSite cookies set by the API, or implement a short-lived access token in-memory with refresh token strategy.
+See AuthService implementation for cookie-based logout/renew flow examples.

 #### HTTP Methods